sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # G-Code-Flow-Temperature-Controller
-A Post Processing Script for Slic3r based Slicers and Klipper 3D Printers.
+A Post Processing Script for Orca Slicer and Klipper 3D Printers.

 This 3D Printing Concept is Based on my personal approach and with a minimum of Delphi programming skills.
 Its operation consists of varying the temperature according to the average flow rate during printing time, then limit the speed in the G-Code to reach the recommended flow rate for the temperature reached.